Using the Dual MF Film

 film holding channel.

-Now, gently insert one side
+Now, gently

-you will risk damaging the T-Lock to the point where it will not adequately
+Any more than this and you will risk damaging the T-Lock to the point

-hold itself in place.
+where it will not adequately hold itself in place.

-When applying pressure to the T-locks, press on the
+When applying pressure to the T-locks,

-thicker body of the T-lock as opposed to the thin “ears.”
+press on the thicker body of the T-lock as opposed to the thin “ears.”
 Now apply gentle pressure to the other side

 of the T-Lock until it pops down into the film holding channel.
 Continue applying downward pressure evenly on